 Countable Income for SSI

-Learn what kinds of income Social Security considers to be countable and what kinds of income are exempt.
+Learn what kinds of income Social Security counts against the SSI income limit and what kinds of income are exempt (not counted).

 One of the biggest differences between Supplemental Security Income (SSI) and Social Security disability insurance (SSDI) is that SSI is a needs-based disability program, while SSDI is available only to those who have worked a certain number of years.
-This means that a person applying for SSI must have an income and assets below a certain threshold in order to be eligible for disability benefits.
-The Social Security Administration's (SSA's) rules for determining a person's income are a common source of confusion for SSI applicants because not all income is counted.
+This means that a person applying for SSI must have income and assets below a certain threshold to be eligible for disability benefits.
+The Social Security Administration's rules for determining a person's income are a common source of confusion for SSI applicants, because not all income is counted.

-Individuals with "countable income" over the federal benefit rate (FBR)—$914 for individuals and $1,371 for married couples, in 2023—are not eligible for SSI.
-Those who have some countable income, totaling less than the FBR, will have their monthly SSI payments reduced by the amount of their countable income.
-If an individual has absolutely no countable income and is approved for SSI, he or she will receive the total federal benefit rate each month.
+Individuals with "countable income" over the federal benefit rate (FBR)—$967 for individuals and $1,450 for married couples, in 2025—aren't eligible for SSI.
+SSI recipients who have some countable income, totaling less than the FBR limit, will have their monthly SSI payments reduced by the amount of their countable income.
+Individuals who have absolutely no countable income will receive the total federal benefit rate each month.

-To determine whether you financially qualify for SSI and how much you might receive each month if your case is approved, you will need to know what kinds of income SSA considers to be "countable" and what kinds of income are exempt.
+To determine whether you financially qualify for SSI and how much you might receive each month if your case is approved, you'll need to know what kinds of income the Social Security Administration (SSA) considers to be "countable" and what kinds of income are exempt.

 What Social Security Does Not Count as Income

-The first $20 of income you receive in a month is not counted, whether it comes from earned income (wages or self-employment income) or unearned income (like Social Security payments, unemployment benefits, or gifts).
-In addition, the first $65 of earned income, and half of all earned income over $65 each month, is not counted.
-Here are several more common services and payments that SSA does not count as income:
+Social Security doesn't count the first $20 of income you receive in a month, whether it comes from earned income (wages or self-employment income) or unearned income (like Social Security payments, unemployment benefits, or gifts).
+In addition, Social Security doesn't count the first $65 of earned income (wages) as well as half of all earned income over $65 each month.
+This benefit is called the "earned income exclusion."

 • food stamps